OpenSLO/OpenSLO/README.md

   displayName: string # optional
 spec:
   description: string # optional up to 1050 characters
-  service: string # name of the service to associate this SLO with, refers to existing object Kind: Service
+  service: string # name of the service to associate this SLO with, may refer (depends on implementation) to existing object Kind: Service
   indicator: # see SLI below for details
   indicatorRef: string # name of the SLI.
 Required if indicator is not given.
   timeWindow: